-Media profile of Swinburne astronomer Associate Professor Alan Duffy with appearences on TV, radio and print speaking on dark matter, dark energy, galaxy formation, indigenous astronomy and alien worlds.
+Media profile of Swinburne astronomer Associate Professor Alan Duffy, Lead Scientist of the Royal Institution of Australia, with appearences on TV, radio and print speaking on dark matter, dark energy, galaxy formation, indigenous astronomy and alien worlds.
 He is an experienced public speaker, science communicator and science expert in Melbourne.

 The new ABC Radio National science podcast hit the airwaves and I cannot be prouder of this show.
 Alongside my rantings is the insightful, measured yet ever enthusiastic explanations of my friend and co-star Dr Amanda Bauer.
 The entire series is run by the ABC's astoundingly talented producer Joel Werner.
 Subscribe and have a listen wherever you get your podcasts (iTunes).

 The Australian Space Agency review is to be released in a matter of days but do you know what it means for you, your children's future careers or even how much you already use space in your everyday life?
 Well with the team at The Royal Institution of Australia we put together a package answering all of these issues on Australia's Space Future.
 I'm really proud of the team's exhaustive efforts and also amazed by the careers of talented female scientists and engineers like Andrea Boyd, Flavia Nardini and Lisa Stojanovski who we were able to feature.
 In space our future really is unlimited.